zjunlp/EasyEdit/README.md

 ```

 **Step2: Choose the appropriate Knowledge Editing Method**
-The selection of editing methods is a **crucial** step, as different methods have their own strengths and weaknesses.
-Users need to consider the trade-off between editing success rate, generalization, and maintaining unrelated performance.
-For specific performance details of each method, please refer to the paper: [Editing Large Language Models: Problems, Methods, and Opportunities](https://arxiv.org/abs/2305.13172).

 ```python
 ## In this case, we use MEND method, so you should import `MENDHyperParams`